Skip to main content

 Summary

 • Dr. Martin Carroll, MD is an oncologist in Philadelphia, Pennsylvania.
 He is currently licensed to practice medicine in Pennsylvania.
-He is affiliated with Hospital of the University of Pennsylvania and Philadelphia Veterans Affairs Medical Center.
+He is an Associate Professor at Perelman School of Medicine.

 Education & Training